wrynearson/wrynearson.github.io/src/pages/eo-predictor.md

 The current user workflow is as follows.

-1. Pan/zoom to their area of interest
+1. Pan/zoom to their area of interest.

 2. Filter based on observation parameters — time, sensor type, spatial resolution, data access , taskability, daylighting, constellation and/or operator.